 My promise to you is to try to give you something different.
 Even if I talk about a formula that has already been beaten to death by every Excel blogger, I try to deliver it in an easy-to-digest manner with enough details to keep you efficient and away from the pitfalls of some of Excel’s caveats.

-I truly hope you enjoy this blog.
+I really hope you enjoy this blog.
 And please, be interactive!
-Please comment, send me an email, a tweet, a facebook post, whatever you like and let me know how I’m doing and if there is something I can do better or different.
+Please comment on the posts.
+Let me know how I’m doing and if there is something I can do better or different.
 If you have a particular topic that you would like me to write about, I would love to hear from you!
 Please email me with any questions, ideas, or comments.
-You can also subscribe to my site to receive notifications by email for when I put up new posts by going to the subscribe page.
+You can also subscribeto my site to receive notifications by email for when I put up new posts by going to the subscribe page.